 Figure 1.
 The five permanent entrances to the Corner Inlet fishery.
 9 Figure 2.
-Illustration of a seine netting 'ring shot' 15 Figure 3.
-Illustration of a mesh net 16 Figure 4.
-Total fishing days by main commercial fishing methods used in Corner Inlet from 1978/79 to 2020/21 18 Figure 5.
-Commercial catch by main fishing methods used in Corner Inlet from 1978/79 to 2020/21 18 Figure 6.
+Boundary of the Corner Inlet fishery 10 Figure 3.
+Illustration of a seine netting 'ring shot' 17 Figure 4.
+Illustration of a mesh net 18 Figure 5.
+Total fishing days by main commercial fishing methods used in Corner Inlet from 1978/79 to 2020/21 20 Figure 6.
+Commercial catch by main fishing methods used in Corner Inlet from 1978/79 to 2020/21 20 Figure 7.
 Total commercial landings and landings of ten key species from Corner Inlet during the 1998/99 to 2020/21 fishing seasons.
-19 Figure 7.
+21 Figure 8.
 Total mesh net and seine net effort during the 1998/99 to 2012/21 fishing seasons.
-20 Figure 8.
-Composition of catch by seine net in the last ten financial years (2011/12-2020/21) 21 Figure 9.
-Composition of catch by mesh net in the last ten financial years (2011/12-2020/21) 22 Figure 10.
-Map of Ramsar listed wetland 23 Figure 11.
-Broad leaf seagrass restoration project 25 Figure 12.
+22 Figure 9.
+Composition of catch by seine net in the last ten financial years (2011/12-2020/21) 23 Figure 10.
+Composition of catch by mesh net in the last ten financial years (2011/12-2020/21) 23 Figure 11.
+Map of Ramsar listed wetland 25 Figure 12.
+Broad leaf seagrass restoration project 27 Figure 13.
 Map of the Corner Inlet Marine National Park where all forms of fishing are prohibited.
-26 Figure 13.
-Map of the Corner Inlet Marine and Coastal Park and Nooramunga Marine and Coastal Park 27 Figure 14.
-Map indicating areas where hand-held spear is prohibited 42 Figure 15.
-Commercial fishery area including five reporting zones 46 Figure 16.
-Summary of management review process 51

-List of Tables

-Table 1.
-The 12 key species taken in the Corner Inlet fishery, the relevant stock management unit and recent Status of Australian Fish Stocks classification 9 Table 2.
+28 Figure 14.
+Map of the Corner Inlet Marine and Coastal Park and Nooramunga Marine and Coastal Park 29 Figure 15.
+Map indicating areas where hand-held spear is prohibited 46 Figure 16.
+Commercial fishery area including five reporting zones 50 Figure 17.
+Summary of management review process 56 List of Tables Table 1.
+The 12 key species taken in the Corner Inlet fishery, the relevant stock management unit, and recent Status of Australian Fish Stocks classification.
+11 Table 2.
 A summary of the key risks to the fishery identified under the Ecologically Sustainable Development risk assessment.
-31 Table 3.
+34 Table 3.
 Fishery level objectives, strategies and actions for the Victorian Corner Inlet Fishery.
-35 Table 4.
+37 Table 4.
 A summary of key elements of the recreational fishery relevant to Corner Inlet.
-41 Table 5.
-A summary of key elements of the commercial fishery relevant to Corner Inlet 44 Table 6.
-A list of key research priorities identified of importance to the Corner Inlet fishery 50
+45 Table 5.
+A summary of key elements of the commercial fishery relevant to Corner Inlet 48 Table 6.
+A list of key research priorities identified of importance to the Corner Inlet fishery 55